writethedocs/www/docs/conf/sponsorship/prospectus.rst

 theory, and information delivery.

-Writing and maintaining documentation involves a multidisciplinary community of technical writers, designers, typesetters, developers, support teams, marketers and many others.
+Writing and maintaining documentation involves a multidisciplinary community of technical writers, designers, librarians, typesetters, developers, support teams, marketers and many others.
 This group of people can be collectively referred to as “documentarians”.